johnb30/gdelt_download/README.md

 Downloading each and every file is not a fun endeavor.
 These scripts were written in order to aid in the download of the GDELT data.
 The first script `download_historical.py` is aimed at downloading the historical data, and the previous daily updated.
+The second script, `download_daily.py`, is aimed at downloading the new files that are uploaded to the GDELT website each day.

-A second script will soon be added.
-This script, `download_daily.py`, is aimed at downloading the new files that are uploaded to the GDELT website each day.
+This script enables the user to either call the script each day to fetch the newest upload, or to run the process in the background to download the new updates each day at 10:00am.

-Each script implements a 30 second delay between each download in order to avoid swamping the server.
+Each script implements a 30 second delay where appropriate in order to avoid swamping the server.

 ##`download_historical` Usage